-The paper is set out as follows.
-In Section \ref{ss:setup}, we will set up the problem by defining the classes of maps we consider, and in Section \ref{ss:theorems}, we will state our main theorems.
-In Section \ref{s:algorithms} we outline algorithms for acim finding that we will use to demonstrate the possibilities of our spectral methods.
-In Section \ref{s:proofs} we prove the theoretical results of the paper.
-In Section \ref{s:numerics} we show some numerical results that illustrate the theoretical results and demonstrate the practical potential of the spectral method.
+Our paper is structured as follows.
+In Section \ref{s:setuptheorems} we define the classes of maps pertinent to our results, and introduce the main theorems.
+In Section \ref{s:algorithms} we describe the algorithms we use that demonstrate the possiblities of transfer operator spectral methods, and in Section \ref{s:numerics} we give illustrative results from these algorithms.
+Finally, in Section \ref{s:proofs} we prove the theoretical results of the paper.